 Tips for Dog Owners to Recognize Signs of Pepper Poisoning:

-- Monitor Behavior: Pay attention to any changes in your dog’s behavior, such as excessive drooling, restlessness, or discomfort after consuming peppers or spicy foods.
+- Monitor Behavior: Pay attention to any changes in your dog’s behavior, such as excessive drooling, restlessness, or discomfort after consuming it or spicy foods.

-- Inspect Stool: Check your dog’s stool for signs of diarrhea or blood, which may indicate gastrointestinal irritation or inflammation caused by pepper ingestion.
+- Inspect Stool: Check your dog’s stool for signs of diarrhea or blood, which may indicate gastrointestinal irritation or inflammation caused by it ingestion.

 - Observe Breathing: Watch for any signs of respiratory distress, such as wheezing or coughing, which could indicate inhalation of pepper particles or oils.